divagr18/googlerag/Explanation.md

 **Document Processing Flow**: The system first streams the document using high-speed downloaders like `aria2c`, falling back to `aiohttp` if needed.
 As chunks of the document arrive, format-specific parsers extract text (PyMuPDF for PDFs, python-docx for Word documents, etc.).
 This streaming approach means processing begins before the entire document is downloaded.

-**Concurrent Query Analysis**: Simultaneously, each user question is sent to GPT-4.1-nano for decomposition analysis.
+**Concurrent Query Analysis**: Simultaneously, each user question is sent to Gemini 2.5 flash lite for decomposition analysis.
 The system asks: "What individual pieces of information are needed to answer this question?"
 Complex questions like "I renewed my policy yesterday and have been a customer for 6 years.
 Can I raise a claim for Hydrocele?" get broken down into factual sub-questions about waiting periods and continuous coverage benefits.

 This concurrent approach typically saves 3-5 seconds compared to sequential processing, which is crucial for user experience.
 This has a HARD CAP of 6s to ensure any API call doesn't get stuck and cause an increase in latency.